Lethalz/ZetV2/Reference/Exams/Security+ Study Guide.md

 	- **(SoC) System on a Chip**.

     -   **Field Programmable Gate Array (FPGA)**: _Embedded systems that require flexibility in processing capabilities use field- programmable gate array (FPGA) computers that, as the name suggests, you can reprogram to optimize for various tasks.
 An FPGA does not have a fixed CPU, like the Raspberry Pi, but rather has integrated circuits (ICs) that developers can redefine as needed.
 You’ll see FPGAs used in vehicular systems, such as airplanes and automobiles, where switching hardware to make changes would be prohibitively expensive.
 Reprogramming the hardware for updates or corrections makes more sense.
 Embedded systems running on an FPGA tend to run a real-time operating system (RTOS), such as Windows Embedded Compact (Figure 9-2).
 An RTOS is designed to respond in real time to inputs.
 An RTOS is critical for anti-lock brakes, safety stops, and so forth.
 From a security standpoint, keeping the firmware up to date to work through bugs helps.
 Plus, limiting physical access to control ports or connections minimises the potential for an attacker to damage your systems._
+	    - An integrated circuit that can be configured after manufacturing
+	    - A problem doesn't require a hardware replacement
     -   **Arduino**: _Arduino systems have security concerns.
 Physical access, like with FPGA systems, presents a clear danger.
 The limited memory on Arduino-based systems leaves them vulnerable to buffer overflow and heap attacks.
 The systems often connect automatically to the nearest access point when the default connection fails, again providing an opportunity for mischief.
 As with all computing systems, assume Arduinos need careful thought and preparation for security._
 -   **Supervisory Control and Data Acquisition (SCADA)/Industrial Control System (ICS)**: _Supervisory control and data acquisition (SCADA) systems are used in industrial applications.
 SCADA systems are more and more often being connected to the Internet, and often in an unprotected state.
 They run TCP/IP protocols and use embedded versions of some of the popular consumer operating systems, such as Windows or Linux.
 This makes SCADA systems prime targets for hackers, who attack them to damage critical infrastructure, launch denial-of- service (DoS) attacks, and generally create mischief and outright harm._
     -   **Facilities**